Meet the Cane Corso dog—a jaw-dropping, muscular powerhouse that's as loyal as they come. This burly pup packs size, personality, brains, and heart!

 Nutrition and Feeding for a Cane Corso

-Coat Color And Grooming
+Coat Color and Grooming

-Children And Other Pets
+Children and Other Pets

 Cane Corso Dog Rescue Groups

-Are you are ready to begin your journey with the beautiful Cane Corso?
+Are you ready to begin your journey with the beautiful Cane Corso?
 Here are several amazing rescue groups to help bring that dream to fruition.

-• Cane Corso Rescue Inc. brings rescued Corso dogs to a "forever" loving home.
-The Cane Corso Rescue Inc. cares for the well-being of every Corso dog they find and makes sure they follow a rigorous vetting process to ensure that they are finding the best home for each pup.
+Cane Corso Rescue Inc. brings rescued Corso dogs to their forever homes.
+This organization cares for the well-being of every Corso dog it rescues and follows a rigorous vetting process to find the best home for each pup.

 As of 2010, the American Kennel Club recognized the Cane Corso breed, marking the Cane Corso Association of America (CCAA) as the official breed organization.
 The CCAA's mission is to preserve the functional ability of the Corso dog breed.
 This keeps the breed standard at its purest form.